AnatolyRugalev/kube-commander/README.md

 ![Kube Commander](docs/demo.gif)

-## Current state
+## Current state of the project

-Current version of kube-commander is pretty stable but it has some major concurrency flaws caused by bad design of termui and/or kube-commander itself.
-Switching to different TUI library will prevent this from happening, so I decided to rewrite this project entirely using tcell library.
-Work in progress.
+Current version of kube-commander is "not-so-stable" because it has some major concurrency flaws caused by design of termui and/or kube-commander itself.
+Switching to different TUI library will prevent this from happening, so I decided to rewrite this project entirely using *tcell* library.

-Do you feel that kube-commander could be improved in some way?
-Don't be shy to file a feature request.
-I would love to hear you opinion :)
+I'm heavily invested in rewriting new version from scratch, you can follow the progress in `tcell` branch.

-Thank you for investing your time!
+I want to thank everyone contributing to this project for your support, especcially to my family who allows me to spend some time with this project daily.
+I appreciate any help, feature requests and bug reports.

 ## Requirements